bddap/dagyo/README.md

 # What sort of message broker do we need?

 - Serialization: as long as messages can be byte arrays, that will be enough.
 - We need the ability for an executor to pull exactly one job such that no other executor can pull the same message.
-FIFO is not strictly needed for job queue, but any message broker claiming to support FIFO should work.
+This pattern is called [Competing Consumers](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CompetingConsumers.html).
 - Need strict ordering for of messages in a given stream.
 Don't need strict ordering across streams.
 - Need to be able to delete mailboxes on cleanup.

+RabbitMQ has nice tutorials: https://www.rabbitmq.com/getstarted.html